stephencweiss/stephencharlesweiss.com/content/blog/2019-07-31/state-reducer-usereducer.md

 When we hit the `+` we dispatch the action to increment while the `-` dispatches an action.
 Those actions are evaluated by our reducer and return a new state.

 ### Payload
 The convention for writing an Action is to have both a `type` and a `payload` key.
 While the `type` is the _what_, the `payload` is the _how_.
-It doesn’t make much sense in this case since the state we’ve been using is just an integer, but what would happen if it were something more complicated?
+It doesn't make much sense in this case since the state we've been using is just an integer, but what would happen if it were something more complicated?
 How might we change it then?

-Let’s imagine a state object that has both our count _and_ a person attribute.
+Let's imagine a state object that has both our count _and_ a person attribute.
 ```javascript
 const initialValues = {
   count: 0,